tfalk/tor-browser-crawler-video/README.md

 make build
 ```
 3. Setup your crawl configuration files
-    * replace the contents of videos.txt with your list of YouTube, Dailymotion, Vimeo, and Rumble URLs to crawl, followed by a comma and the duration in seconds
+    * replace the contents of videos.txt with your list of YouTube, Facebook Watch, Vimeo, and Rumble URLs to crawl, followed by a comma and the duration in seconds
     * edit Makefile to use the correct network interface (find yours with `ip link`)
     * if you're crawling long videos, adjust the `--timeout` value in Makefile
     * make any desired changes to config.ini